malarkin/recipes/recipes/italian/carbonara.md

   cups), and this will give the dish it's final creaminess.
 - When all pasta water has been absorbed and the pasta is at the desired creaminess, add chopped parsley.
-- Serve in a wam bowl.
+- Serve in a warm bowl.